BACK TO BLOG

 Specifying the timeline of service delivery in the engagement letter also set expectations for your clients.

-In short, specifying the timeline for service delivery ensures transparency of the engagement and holds each party accountable.
+In short, specifying the detailed engagement timeline for service delivery ensures transparency of the engagement and holds each party accountable.

 Engagement Fees